 What happens if students decide that Pasco eSchool is not for them after they start?

 If a public school student withdraws from a virtual course, they must immediately enroll in another course at their traditional school site (if class size caps permit, and in accordance with the District’s Student Progression Plan).
 Students who cannot enter a course on a local school campus will be counseled to select another online course.

 Students are required to make contact with each course instructor monthly.
 This is an excellent opportunity to touch base and review pace and progress in the course.

-This contact can be completed via call, text, or email.
+This contact is usually completed via phone call, but in some cases a text message, or email may suffice.
 A parent or guardian must be present and/or reply to an email/text message in order to complete the monthly call.

 DBA’s (Oral Assessments)

 DBAs (or Discussion Based Assessments) are conversations between the student and instructor.
 In order to have a great DBA experience, it is important that students are in a room without distractions or other people.
 The instructor will ask questions pertaining to the previous module.
 This is an opportunity for students to demonstrate a mastery of the module topics/concepts.